neicnordic/sda-helm/sda-db/README.md

 Certificates should be placed in the `files` folder and named accordingly.

-- CA.crt, root ca certificate.
+- ca.crt, root ca certificate.
 - pg.crt, serer certificate.
 - pg.key, server key.